dh73/axi_appnote/docs/source/index.rst

 ===========
 AXI4 is a widely used bus protocol for the industry and hobbyists, so it makes sense to have some solutions to easily verify its correctness.
 We do not promise our FVIP will do miracles, what we promise is that the user will have the means to audit the code, remove unwanted proofs, add some checks on top of the ones available right now, and/or explore advanced flows with the FVIP such as security and reliability of designs.

-The results we have seen right now are good enough to be released, that is why we are writing this AppNote.
+The results we have seen right now are good enough to be released [[I think it would be better to end with something more positive than "good enough", maybe something like "the results we have seen so far are already promising, so we decided to release this AppNote." the paragraph above already says no miracles included ]], that is why we are writing this AppNote.
 In case of doubts with the implementation, questions regarding the AXI4 protocol, or support request, you can open an issue in the GitHub repository.